newjersey/uibot/README.md

 # AI Q&A Bot

 This is an experiment, for reference only.
+Try here: https://newjersey.github.io/uibot/

 ![example of UIbot](docs/example.png)